Linear system matrices of rational transfer functions: Strong irreducibility and minimality

 \end{enumerate} \end{theorem}

-\begin{remark}\rm It follows from this theorem and the McMillan degree sum theorem for rational transfer functions (see \cite{VVK79}) that the rank of $L_1$ equals the McMillan degree of $R(\la)$, and that there can be no linear system matrix with a smaller rank of $L_1$ that satisfies Theorem \ref{minMcM}. \end{remark}
+\begin{remark}\rm It follows from this theorem and the degree sum theorem in Theorem \ref{th_degsumtheorem} that the rank of $L_1$ equals the McMillan degree of $R(\la)$, and that there can be no linear system matrix for $R(\la)$ with a smaller rank of $L_1$ that satisfies Theorem \ref{minMcM}. \end{remark}

-It may look strange that there is such a difference in the treatment of finite and infinite poles of $R(\la)$ in Theorem \ref{minMcM}, but it should be pointed out that the matrices $(B_1, C_1, D_1)$ contribute to the polar structure of $R(\la)$, and not to the finite polar structure.
-Notice that in \eqref{larger} we have eliminated the matrices $B_0,C_0$ and $D_0$ with equivalence transformations using the identity matrices as pivots.
+It may look strange that there is such a difference in the treatment of finite and infinite poles of $R(\la)$ in Theorem \ref{minMcM}, but it should be pointed out that the matrices $(B_1, C_1, D_1)$ contribute to the infinite polar structure of $R(\la)$, and not to the finite polar structure.
+Notice that in \eqref{larger} we have eliminated the matrices $B_0,C_0$ and $D_0$ with strict equivalence transformations using the identity matrices as pivots.